12 Digital Initiatives and Library 2.0

 ChatGPT was released by Open AI in November 2022.
 Almost immediately, students, researchers, and others began to harness a wide range of uses for this artificial intelligence.
 ChatGPT was used to write school essays and academic research papers, advertisements, and public service announcements.
 Even religious scholars used ChatGPT to write sermons.
 As noted above, we used ChatGPT to write some parts of this textbook.
 Some of these uses were ethical.
 For example, we took ChatGPT’s output and edited it to be as correct as possible and fit within the context of the textbook we were writing.
 Other uses can be argued to not be ethical, such as using ChatGPT to write a school paper when it is assumed that one will write the paper on their own without any external assistance.
 Some professionals even regard the use of ChatGPT in professional contexts to be unethical.
 For example, the journal Science completely banned any content that was generated with artificial intelligence.
 Even content that has been modified heavily since it was generated through AI is not allowed.
 Other journals have less strict rules.

 Artificial Intelligence is much more than ChatGPT.
 For example, it has been built upon and improved in the next model created by OpenAI, GPT 4.
-ChatGPT was renamed to GPT 3.5, and ChatGPT refers to both services.
-GPT 3.5 refers to the legacy version of ChatGPT.
+This version is now considered the legacy version of ChatGPT, and GPT 3.5 is only available for external use.
 The old version primarily responded in narrative text in English.
 It could occasionally form tables and code, and could even create basic musical notation using the ABC computer-readable system.
-GPT 4, on the other hand, can take basic text, or phrases, and generate a wide range of outputs, including tables, music notation, text in languages other than English, and whole website templates.
+GPT 4 can take basic text, or phrases, and generate a wide range of outputs, including tables, music notation, text in languages other than English, and whole website templates.
 It can also explain mathematical principles and applications in easy-to-understand texts.
 In addition to narrative products, GPT 4 can also write in rhyming poetry.
-There are also a host of plugins and custom GPTs available for GPT 4 users.
-However, you must pay a subscription fee for access to GPT 4.
+There are also a host of custom GPTs available for all users in GPT4-o and GPT4-o mini.
+However, to build custom GPTs you must be a paying subscriber to ChatGPT Plus.

 Other artificial intelligence tools include Nolej, which uses GPT-3 to generate interactive educational formative assessments that use H5P.
 Another use of AI is Jasper.ai, which incorporates GPT 3 into marketing and advertising assets.
 Bing, Google, Notion, and BandLab are other organizations that have incorporated ChatGPT and similar AI tools into their preexisting services and products.
 Every day there are new applications or Generative AI tools created for almost every kind of media.
+A list of open access and free generative AI tools arranged by format can be found on OER Commons.

 Programming and Professional Development